 This theme, Fox, is designed around a photo I took of a fox in my parents’ farmyard that was stalking squirrels and probably trying to get some of the sunflower seed put out for the birds.
 This theme is available in wide-screen format and small screen format.

 This theme, Joker, is a pink, purple and red theme based on a climactic scene from the graphic novel, Batman: The Killing Joke (copyright 1988 DC Comics) by Alan Moore (writer) and Brain Bolland (illustrator).
 The colors in this scene just called out to me.
 Click here to download.

 This theme, POTA Landfall, is based upon an early scene from the original Planet of the Apes (copyright 1968 Twentieth Century Fox) in which a spaceship carrying four astronauts, who’ve been in suspended animation for a year, crash lands in a foreboding lake on an unknown planet.
 The surrounding terrain is beautiful and I felt it would make for an eye-catching earth-tone theme.
 I can tell you that this particular scene was filmed at Lake Powell in Utah, part of the Glen Canyon National Recreation Area.
 It is available in wide-screen format here.

 I’ve entitled this theme Cottage.
-I took this shot while visiting family at their cottage on a lake in the northeastern U.S. En route via boat, as their cottage is on an island, we passed this locale and I was both intrigued and somewhat delighted to see this island cottage right on the edge of the lake, so I took the photo that serves as the background for this theme.
+I took this shot while visiting family at their cottage on a lake in New England.
+En route via boat, as their cottage is on an island, we passed this locale and I was both intrigued and somewhat delighted to see this island cottage right on the edge of the lake, so I took the photo that serves as the background for this theme.
 I made it a blue theme to compliment the blues in the sky and water.
-A getaway cottage on a lake has always symbolized summer to me and this is exemplary of that.
+A getaway cottage on a lake has always exemplified summer to me. and I can’t think of a better “getaway” location.
 It can be downloaded here.